dhaskew/blog/_drafts/aws.md

 * EBS = Elastic Block Strorage
   * for use with EC2
+  * you can disconnect your storage for the EC2 instance to use with other instances?

 * S3 = Simple Storage Service
   * max file size = 5T